Three Things All Great Storytellers Know

-In all my years working in research and analysis, the most frustrating is seeing great data go nowhere.
+In all of my years working in research and analysis, the most frustrating part is watching great data go nowhere.
 Data should be a driver of decisions and action.
 Otherwise, why bother collecting it?

-Data stories connect the dots between insights, implications, and actions.
-As the storyteller, you’re taking your audience on a purposeful journey through the data in a way that provides a clear picture of what’s possible when they take action.
+Data stories connect the dots between insights, implications and actions.
+The best storytellers take their audience on a purposeful journey through the data in a way that provides a clear picture of what’s possible when they take action.
 In fact, data stories told well end up taking on a life of their own.
-Because when you can effectively persuade your audience why they should act, then they can articulate what can and will be different if they execute your recommendations – compelling change without you even being present.
+Because when you can effectively persuade your audience why they should act, then they can articulate what can and will be different if they execute your recommendations.
+And what’s more rewarding than that?

 If you’re wondering how to elevate the impact of your stories, or want to explore how to build these skills with your team, let’s talk.
 Drop me an email at email@example.com.